yatima1460/Drill/README.md

 - ~~Open file with double click~~
 - Add to UI list when new results found
 - All comparisons need to be done in lower case strings
-- Open containing folder with middle click
+- Open containing folder with right click
-- Open menu on file with right click
 - Sorting by column
+- AM/PM time base
 - ~~Icons near the file name~~
 - Commans in bottom numbers (files indexed...)
 - Right clicking while hovering a row should select it and open the containing folder